 A public adjuster is a licensed and bonded independent insurance professional who assists policyholders with the insurance claim process.
-A public adjuster has no relation to any particular insurance, and his fee is usually calculated as a percentage of what the policyholder receives from his or her claim.
+Also, a public adjuster has no relation to any particular insurance, and their fee is usually calculated as a percentage of what the policyholder receives from his or her claim.

 There are two other types of adjusters and they are not to be confused with Public Adjusters

 - Insurance Company Adjusters – Employed by an insurance company, they represent and protect the interests of the insurance company.